MicrosoftDocs/azure-dev-docs/javascript/node-howto-write-serverless-code.md

 # Use Azure Functions to write serverless Node.js code on Azure

 On Azure, the serverless offering is called Azure Functions.
 Serverless code allows you to create responsive, on-demand endpoints on the Internet without having to concern yourself with provisioning or managing infrastructure.
-Serverless code is composed to scripts or other bits of code that are run in response to various events.
+Serverless code is composed of scripts or other bits of code that are run in response to various events.

 First, jump right in: